vpereira/nrped/README.md

 NOTE:

 It's a ongoing project, however it works.
-There are some features missing, like SSL support, systemd integration, that will be done with the time. git pull are, as usual, welcome :o)
+There are some features missing, like SSL support that will be done with the time. git pull are, as usual, welcome :o)

 Compiling it: